hokman0414/TwitterCVETrendSearch-/README.md

 This project mainly interacts with NVD/TWitter API for info.

-project 1 - it's like CVE trend but does not reply on audience view count and can search much more vulnerabilites. function 1.
+project 1 - it's like CVE trend but does not rely on audience view count and can search much more vulnerabilites. function 1.
 NVD CVE gatherer
 2 lists: 1.
 List_CVE's 2.
 CVE DICT LIST(CVE:,CVSS metrics, Descriptions)